block-commons/block-commons/content/publication/politeia-at-2/index.md

 - Of those, 21 have been approved and 17 rejected.
 - Proposal votes have an average (mean) turnout of 27.9%, with a total of 431,496 ticket votes being cast.
 - 6 proposals have been abandoned before voting started.
 - There have been 1,327 comments on Politeia proposals.
 - There have been 4,090  up/down votes on comments.

 {{< figure src="Politeia-proposals-participation.png" title="Participation rates in proposal votes" >}}

-This year saw the first proposals failing to meet the 20% voter participation requirement, with 3 proposals failing to reach 20% (they got 15.6% to 19.2% participation and had approval percentages of 3-50%, so also failed on the basis of approval %).
+This year saw the first proposals failing to meet the quorum requirement, with 3 proposals failing to reach the required 20% voter participation (they got 15.6% to 19.2% participation and had approval percentages of 3-50%, so also failed on the basis of approval %).
 The highest turnout (41%) was for the Latam 2 proposal, which narrowly passed (60.7% approval).
 Mean turnout of 27.9% is down 3.3% on year 1.
 In terms of medians the turnout was 28.8% in year 2 and 31.4% in year 1, so 2.6% down.

 {{< figure src="Politeia-proposals-approval.png" title="Approval rates for Politeia Proposals" >}}